 Have a Picnic in a Park

 Not far from the Magic Fountain, just around the corner from Palau Nacional, Poble Espanyol is a full-sized model village that takes you back in time, right in the middle of modern Barcelona.
-Have a stroll around, checking out the craftsmen at work, and sit down for a meal while watching a flamenco show.
+Have a stroll around, checking out the craftsmen at work.
+After, sit down for a meal while watching a flamenco show.

 Take in the Magic Fountain Show